List of districts and sub-districts in Badung Regency

 The following is a list of districts and sub-districts in Badung Regency.
-Badung Regency comprises 6 districts, 16 sub-districts, and 46 villages.
-In 2022, the population was estimated at 549,251, with an area of 418.522 km² and a density of 1,312 people/km².
+Badung Regency comprises 6 districts, sub-divided into 16 urban (kelurahan) and 46 rural (desa) villages.
+As at mid 2022, the population was officially estimated at 549,251, with an area of 418.522 km² and a density of 1,312 people/km².

 List of districts and sub-districts in Badung Regency as follows: